How Does Heat Acclimatization Influence Performance in Desert Ultra-Marathons?

 Endurance sports like ultra-marathons push the body to its limits, requiring runners to sustain a high level of physical activity for extended periods.
 Heat adds an extra level of stress, making it a significant factor that affects an athlete’s performance.

-A lire en complément : What Is the Role of Periodization in Reducing Overreaching in Cyclists?
+A lire en complément : What Are the Best Strategies for Enhancing Impulse Control in Boxers?

 When running, your body generates heat as a byproduct of energy use.
 In a hot environment, your body struggles to cool down due to the surrounding temperature.
 Without proper acclimatization to heat, your body can suffer from various heat-related illnesses, ranging from heat cramps to life-threatening heatstroke.